codeforamerica/uswds/views/components/button.md

 <!-- INTRO -->

 Buttons allow users to trigger actions.
-They are styled consistently according to their importance and the type of action they enable the user to perform.
+They are styled consistently according to their importance and the type of action they enable the user to perform. {.usa-prose}

 <!-- DETAILS -->